brightspot/react-examples/headless-preview/README.md

   - `updateCorsConfiguration`: permit cross-origin resource sharing (CORS) to enable requests from localhost
   - `getAccessOption`: implicit access so an API key is not required

 The key in this example to seeing the preview update while editing content in Brightspot is to use the previewId that Brightspot assigns to content.
 By adding a check for the previewId in the front-end application, you can either use the route or the previewId to display content.
-In this example, `http://localhost:3000/previewpage` is used in the `Course.ts` file (JS Class), but you can add any name after `http://localhost:3000`.
+In this example, `http://localhost:3000/courses/brightspot-preview` is used in the `Course.ts` file (JS Class), but you can add any name after `http://localhost:3000/courses` to see each course page in the Brightspot preview panel.
 Brightspot will use the `previewId` instead of the `title`.
-Navigate to `app/src/index.ts` to review the routing, and to `app/src/components/Page/index.ts` to see how the `previewId` is used.
+Navigate to `app/src/index.ts` to review the routing, and to `app/src/components/Course/index.ts` to see how the `previewId` is used.

+You will also notice that the `previewType` and `previewWidth` values appear in preview mode.
+These values are helpful in identifying the View Model and/or endpoint that the `previewId` corresponds to.
+The `previewWidth` show the screen width set in the Brightspot preview panel.

 ## Try it yourself